-If you experience unforeseen Grants.gov technical issues beyond your control that prevent you from submitting your application by the deadline, you must contact BJA or OVC staff (as appropriate) within 24 hours after the deadline and request approval to submit your application.
-At that time, BJA or OVC staff will require you to e-mail the complete grant application, your DUNS number, and provide a Grants.gov Help Desk tracking number(s).
-After the program office reviews all of the information submitted, and contacts the Grants.gov Help Desk to validate the technical issues you reported, OJP will contact you to either approve or deny your request to submit a late application.
-If the technical issues you reported cannot be validated, your application will be rejected as untimely.
+If an applicant experiences unforeseen Grants.gov technical issues beyond the applicant's control that prevent submission of its application by the deadline, the applicant must contact BJA or OVC staff (as appropriate) within 24 hours after the deadline and request approval to submit its application.
+At that time, BJA or OVC staff will instruct the applicant to submit specific information detailing the technical difficulties.
+The applicant must e-mail: a description of the technical difficulties, a timeline of submission efforts, the complete grant application, the applicant DUNS number, and Grants.gov Help Desk tracking number(s) received.
+After the program office reviews all of the information submitted, and contacts the Grants.gov Help Desk to validate the technical issues reported, OJP will contact the applicant to either approve or deny the request to submit a late application.
+If the technical issues reported cannot be validated, the application will be rejected as untimely.

-To ensure a fair competition for limited discretionary funds, the following conditions are not valid reasons to permit late submissions: (1) failure to begin the registration process in sufficient time; (2) failure to follow Grants.gov instructions on how to register and apply as posted on its Web site; (3) failure to follow all of the instructions in the OJP solicitation; and (4) technical issues experienced with the applicant's computer or information technology environment.
+To ensure a fair competition for limited discretionary funds, the following conditions are not valid reasons to permit late submissions: (1) failure to begin the registration process in sufficient time, (2) failure to follow Grants.gov instructions on how to register and apply as posted on its Web site, (3) failure to follow all of the instructions in the OJP solicitation, and (4) technical issues experienced with the applicant's computer or information technology (IT) environment.

-Notifications regarding known technical problems with Grants.gov are posted on the OJP funding Web page, www.ojp.usdoj.gov/funding/solicitations.htm.
+Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding web page, www.ojp.usdoj.gov/funding/solicitations.htm.

-What an Application Must Include
+What an Application Should Include

-This section describes what an application is expected to include and sets out a number of elements.
-Applicants should anticipate that failure to submit an application that contains all of the specified elements may negatively affect the review of the application and, should a decision nevertheless be made to make an award, may result in the inclusion of special conditions that preclude access to or use of award funds pending satisfaction of the conditions.
+This section describes what an application should include and sets out a number of elements.
+Applicants should anticipate that failure to submit an application that contains all of the specified elements may negatively affect the review of the application; and, should a decision be made to make an award, it may result in the inclusion of special conditions that preclude access to or use of award funds pending satisfaction of the conditions.

-Moreover, applicants should anticipate that applications that are not responsive to the scope of the solicitation, or do not include a program narrative, detailed budget worksheet, budget narrative, tribal resolution (if applicable), plan for evaluation and data collection for performance measures, and Letter of Intent will not proceed to peer review and will not receive further consideration.
+Moreover, applicants should anticipate that some application elements are so critical that applications unresponsive to the scope of the solicitation, or that do not include an identical project abstract and program narrative for the victim service provider and the law enforcement applicant, budget detail worksheet including a budget narrative, a plan for evaluation, a written commitment to comply with the HTRS (BJA) and TIMS (OVC) data collection requirement for performance measures, a Letter of Intent, and a plan for the provision of direct services to victims (from the victim service provider applicant) will neither proceed to peer review nor receive further consideration.

-OJP strongly recommends use of appropriately descriptive file names (e.g., "Program Narrative," "Budget and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
-OJP recommends that, if applicable, resumes be included in a single file.
+OJP strongly recommends use of appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
+OJP recommends that resumes be included in a single file.